 Towering skyscrapers, lush greenery, magnificent mountains and dazzling harbours best describes Hong Kong.
 This whirlwind trip thus chronicles our adventures into the Far East, to the city that never sleeps.
 Hong Kong is exactly how one imagines it to be…..busy, colourful with extremely good looking people and a language that you can barely make head or tail of.
 Hong kong truly has a perfect blend of nature and urbanism, where concrete jungle meets the real jungle.
-A city for everyone.

 Hong kong has a very well developed public transportation system and can get you pretty much everywhere.
 The most commonly used transportations are the Tram, MTR, buses and trains.
 We used a combination of MTR & buses frequently and found it the most convenient.
-Having said that, nothing can beat exploring the city by foot.
+Having said that, nothing can beat exploring the city on foot.
 A comfy pair of shoes and a functional set of feet is all that you need.
 And what do you do when your legs feel tired?
 Well, you just follow the feet shaped neon signs and get a relaxing foot reflexology massage in one of the million outlets spread all over the city and your feet is as good as new.

 Hong Kong is known for its surprise showers so do have an umbrella handy at all times.
 If you intend to stay longer and use public transportation frequently, its best to get the Octopus Card .
-Taxi’s are expensive with the meter clicking faster than a heartbeat.
+Taxi’s are expensive with the meter clicking faster than your heartbeat.

 If you do end up using the MTR like us, do look out for the “lady in red”.
 Popular legend has it that she jumped in front of an approaching train but her body was never found and she haunts the Yau Ma Tei station.
 On that creepy note, let’s move on…!

-Steamed Milk Pudding at Yee Shun Milk Company
+- Steamed Milk Pudding at Yee Shun Milk Company

-Chicken curry rice combo at Kam Chueng Pork Noodle
+- Chicken curry rice combo at Kam Chueng Pork Noodle

-Egg Waffle with Ice Cream (Hong Kong Speciality)
+- Egg Waffle with Ice Cream (Hong Kong Speciality)

-Sea Food at Sai Kung
+- Sea Food at Sai Kung

 Hong Kong is roughly divided into Hong Kong Island, Kowloon and the New Territories.
-Our first stop for the evening was Kowloon.
+Our first stop, Kowloon.
 Best thing to do is get down at Kowloon MTR station and just walk.
 The city is extremely pedestrian friendly and walking seemed to be a favourite sport among the locals.The walk from Kowloon MTR will take you past the ever famous neon signs that the city is known for, parks in the middle of the city with people meditating, the elderly practising Tai Chi and the young practising martial arts.
 Our walk ended at the glorious Victoria harbour, which is considered to have the best vantage points of the glorious skyline.

-Drink with a view- Enjoy a drink by the sky high bars in Tsim Sha Tsui
+- Drink with a view- Enjoy a drink by the sky high bars in Tsim Sha Tsui

 - Shop till you drop at the busiest shopping districts of Mong Kok.
 This neon bathed shopping district sells pretty much everything you can imagine and more.
 Be prepared to get lost in throngs of people here.

-Cheung Sha Wan road is your wholesale fashion heaven.
+- Cheung Sha Wan road is your wholesale fashion heaven.
 ‘Enuff said

-Head to Sham Shui Po to experience the street eateries, complete with live crabs clicking at your feet.
+- Head to Sham Shui Po to experience the street eateries, complete with live crabs clicking at your feet.

-Yeh Shun Milk company for its milk based desserts
+- Yeh Shun Milk company for its milk based desserts

 An important tip while planning your trip to Hong Kong, is to check if it coincides with any public holidays in mainland China.
 If so, CHANGE YOUR TRAVEL DATES period